Meet our Presenters

 Michael Snedic (Queensland)

 Michael Snedic is an accomplished bird and wildlife photographer, a writer and an experienced tutor.
 His photos and photographic articles have been published in numerous publications both in Australia and internationally.
-Michael has been photographing across Australia and overseas for the past 29 years and tutoring for 20 years.

 Michael is a Nikon School tutor in Queensland.
 Some of the magazines he contributed to include Australian Photography, Australian Geographic, Wildlife Australia, Australian Birdlife the UK’s prestigious BBC Wildlife, to name a few.